-ABOUT UNION BANK OF INDIA:
+ABOUT THE COMPANY:

 Union Bank of India is one of the leading public sector banks of the country.
 The Bank is a listed entity and the Government of India holds 83.50 percent in Bank’s total share capital.
 The Bank, having its headquarters at Mumbai (India), was registered on November 11, 1919 as a limited company.